webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 * Fix [http://docs.webplatform.org/w/index.php?title=Special:LonelyPages&limit=500&offset=0 Lonely Pages].
 These are typically the pages that need the most work at this time.

-* Move capitalized page paths that aren't following the style guide, check [[Category:CSS]] for this
+* Move capitalized page paths that aren't following the style guide, check [[:Category:CSS]] for this

 * Expand Topics on almost every page, every page should have multiple topics